 The course prepares the team for the Vis competition.
 Below are important dates:

-- March 19, 2016 – March 24, 2016: The oral competition takes place in Vienna.
+- March or April 2017: The oral competition takes place in Vienna.
 Not all students will attend the moot in Vienna.

 Students are assigned issues that emerge from the problem.
 Although each student is responsible for producing a part of the brief, research is collaborative.
 Each student critiques the sections produced by other team members.
 Likewise, students will also critique each other’s oral presentation before the actual competition.